Consortium Institutions

 Office of Translational Research

-A multidisciplinary, multi-institutional effort between Fred Hutchinson Cancer Center, UW Medicine, and Seattle Children’s to bridge laboratory and patient care and provide the most precise treatment options for patients with solid tumor cancers.
+The Office of Translational Research (OTR) is a multidisciplinary, multi-institutional effort between Fred Hutch Cancer Center, UW Medicine, and Seattle Children’s to bridge laboratory and patient care and provide the most precise treatment options for patients with cancers.
+OTR is committed to accelerating translational research through building bridges across disciplines to facilitate science and improve lives.
+With creativity, collaboration, and inclusivity, we connect diverse minds and break down barriers bringing us closer to a cancer-free world.

 Pacific Northwest Prostate Cancer SPORE